ABOUT THE U-PASS BC

 Do you have any questions or concerns about the administration of the U-Pass BC?
 Contact the university or the Cap Card Centre.

 Do you have any other questions or concerns relating to the U-Pass BC?
-Contact the CSU and speak with the Services Coordinator, who can assist you.
+Email us!

 1. Get your Cap Card: If you do not already have one visit the CapCard Centre.